-- The recruiting site research nurse will post Patient Questionnaire Booklet 1 and a standard covering letter to the participant at the start of the W30/42 window, with a pre-paid envelope for the participant to post back the booklet to the CTRC. - Form 4: Follow up visits should be completed by trial site and returned to CTRC to notify that the questionnaire booklet has been posted out and when. - Where a response has not been received the site research nurse will telephone the participant to prompt return.
+- The investigating site research team will post Patient Questionnaire Booklet 1 and a standard covering letter to the participant at the start of the W30/42 window, with a prepaid envelope for the participant to post back the booklet to the CTRC. - Form 4: Follow-up Visits should be completed by trial site and returned to CTRC to confirm the date that the questionnaire booklet has been posted out. - Where a response has not been received (notified by the CTRC) the site research nurse will telephone the participant to prompt completion and return of the questionnaire booklet, and offer any help required to ensure the questionnaire booklet is completed accurately.